RomayLala/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This shell script creates a new global variable named BEST with the value "School".
 This script performs an addition operation between the constant value `128` and the integer stored in the environment variable `TRUEKNOWLEDGE`.
 The result is then printed to the standard output.
 This script calculates the result of the environment variable POWER divided by DIVIDE, and outputs the result followed by a new line.
+This script calculates the power of the value stored in the environment variable BREATH raised to the power of the value stored in the environment variable LOVE.
+It then outputs the result.